remyd95/SSE_Project1/REPORT.md

 |      480.944 |    754.279 |       741.552 | |      37.8995 |    37.1383 |       36.9483 |
 |      424.757 |    755.579 |       760.158 | |      37.8235 |    37.184  |       36.9367 |

+*Table 1.
+Results for energy consumption and processing time running the tests for each profile with GPU use.*

 ### Exploratory Analysis